Rabeabasry1036/Rabeabasry1036/README.md

 Here are some ideas to get you started:

-- 🔭 I am an undergraduate student in Information and Communication Engineering (ICE)
+ I am an undergraduate student in Information and Communication Engineering (ICE)
-- 🌱 My academic focus includes Artificial Intelligence and Machine Learning
+ My academic focus includes Artificial Intelligence and Machine Learning
-- 🤝 I am interested in research collaboration, innovative technological development, AI and ML
-- 💡 I am seeking to deepen my understanding of advanced AI/ML methodologies
+ I am interested in research collaboration, innovative technological development, AI and ML I am seeking to deepen my understanding of advanced AI/ML methodologies
-- 💬 I am open to discussions on AI, ML, and embedded systems
+ I am open to discussions on AI, ML, and embedded systems
-- 📫 Contact: (www.linkedin.com/in/rabea-basry36)
+ Contact: (www.linkedin.com/in/rabea-basry36)
-- 😄 Pronouns: She/Her
+ Pronouns: She/Her
-- ⚡ Fun fact: I am motivated to apply engineering knowledge to address real-world challenges